agorakit/agorakit/docs/en/install.md

 - Git
 - the ability to run cron jobs

 !> All those features together are hard to find, so people are obliged to use a VPS and setup everything themselves.
 This is a riskier proposal if you don't know how it works.
 We have been very successful with [Alwaysdata](https://www.alwaysdata.com) shared hosting.
-By the way they host free of charge [the free instance of Agorakit](https://app.agorakit.org).
+By the way they host at a reduced fee [the free instance of Agorakit](https://app.agorakit.org).

 # Installation